Alfresco/aws-win2016-kerberos/README.md

 #### c) start the Kerberos Client
 > this will start the Windows client machine that will be added in domain, in the server that we started on the previous step

+`NOTE`: that this will take like ~5-10 minutes to complete the execution of User Data scripts

 > follow [this guide](https://aws.amazon.com/premiumsupport/knowledge-center/retrieve-windows-admin-password/) to retrieve administrator's password to login remotely

 ```